Weeds in the landscape. Weeds in the vegetable garden. Just about every gardener has their own weed or army of weeds to disparage or groan about.

 So what’s your weed problem or problems?
 Control is best achieved through an integrated use of mechanical, cultural and chemical methods, depending on the specific weeds.

-However, by knowing what weed species you are dealing with, understanding how a weed grows and knowing a few prevention tips, you’ll be on your way to having a healthier, more weed-free property.
+However, by knowing what weed species you are dealing with and understanding how a weed grows and knowing a few prevention tips, you’ll be on your way to having a healthier, more weed-free property.